jpennors/tips_my_web/readme.md

 - ...
 - ...

-Create a new database caled...
+Create a new database called...

 #### Add database credentials to `.env` file